rkuma183/wilsonmar.github.io/_posts/2016-03-03-git-commands-and-statuses.md

 ## Common Git Commands in alphabetical order #

+Click each command for its documentation on git-scm.com:

 0. <a target="_blank" href="https://git-scm.com/docs/git-blame">
    blame</a> - Show what revision and author last modified each line of a file
 0. <a target="_blank" href="https://git-scm.com/docs/git-bisect">